 Catalog description: Exploration of life span development through the lenses of social, cultural, cognitive, biological, and learning theories and research.
 Emphasis is on gaining better conceptual understanding of healthy development and better practical understanding of how to help children, adolescents, and adults address the developmental challenges they face across the life span.
-Particular focus is placed on understanding our own developmental processes as well as the role of cultural difference and commonality in the developmental process.
+Particular focus is placed on understanding potential issues relevant to counseling for each lifespan stage, as well as understanding our own developmental processes, the role of difference and the role of commonality in the developmental process.

 See course cover sheet for course objectives.